Razavi Khorasan province: Archaeological sites

-Among the archeological sites discovered in this province:
+The main archeological sites discovered in this province include:

 Kohandezh hills

 Excavations conducted by an American team between 1935 and 1940 in Nishapur discovered museum-worthy objects, which were shared with the government of the Shah.
 The Metropolitan Museum of Art's publications document its own Nishapur ceramics from those excavations.
 For half a century after 1945 the site of Nishapur was ransacked to feed the international market demand for early Islamic works of art.
 Nowadays, the Kohandezh hills reveal the remains from those excavations.

 Shadiyakh

 Shadiyakh was an important palace in old Nishapur up to the 7th century, and became more important and populated after that.
 The palace was completely ruined in the 13th century.
 It was the home of notables such as Farid al-Din Attar, whose tomb is found in Shadiyakh.